syednoman84/enquiries-restful/README.md

  - `APPADMIN` can add `ADMIN` and`APPADMIN` to `USER` and`ADMIN`

-Returns Http status code `202 /ACCEPTED` if succesful or `404 /NOT_FOUND` if there is no user with submitted `userId` or 403 /FORBIDDEN` if the logged in user doesn't have sufficient rights for the operation.
+Returns Http status code `202 /ACCEPTED` if succesful or `404 /NOT_FOUND` if there is no user with submitted `userId` or `403 /FORBIDDEN` if the logged in user doesn't have sufficient rights for the operation.

 ##### endpoint: `/api/admin/{userId}/priviledges/remove`
 restricted to: `ADMIN` `APPADMIN`
 method: `POST`
-path variable `userId`:
+path variable `userId`
 request parameters: `priviledges` - as `List<String>`

 Removes rights from users with given `userId`.